-- 0940 Payments to Escrow Agents.
-Payments made to institutions through escrow agents acting on behalf of the school district. - 0950 Initial Outlay from Capital Lease (Which is not Capital Outlay).
-Initial payments made by the school district from capital leases which do not result in the acquisition of capital equipment or facilities.
-See Appendix L, "Capital Leases." - Payment to Outside Entity.
+- 0910 Redemption of Principal.
+Outlays from current funds to retire serial bonds and long-term loans.
+0911 Long-term Principal. - 0912 Short-term Principal. - Note: object codes 0910 through 0919, except for 0913, should only be used for voter approved debt - ▶ 0913 Principal on Financing Arrangements (Leases).
+Payments made for capital financing (leases), Certificates of Participation activity and non-voter approved debt.
+See Appendix L, "Capital Leases," or "Leases, after GASB Statement No. 87" for additional information. - 0919 Other Principal. - 0920 Housing Authority Obligations.
+Outlays from current funds to satisfy housing authority obligation of the school district.
+A public school housing authority is a public or quasi-public corporation having power to issue authority bonds for public school purposes, construct public school buildings, lease public school buildings to local public school administrative units or transfer title to such units.
+All expenditures of this nature are classified in this category. - 0940 Payments to Escrow Agents.
+Payments made to institutions through escrow agents acting on behalf of the school district. - ▶ 0950 Initial Outlay from Lease (Which is not Capital Outlay).
+Initial payments made by the school district from leases which do not result in the acquisition of capital equipment or facilities.
+See Appendix L, "Capital Leases," or "Leases, after GASB Statement No. 87".
+For the capital outlay related to a lease acquired under GASB Statement No. 87, see object code 0770. - 0960 Payment to Outside Entity.
 Funds that a district must send to the Colorado Division of Vocational Rehabilitation (DVR).
 This payment supports the DVR request for federal government grant award dollars that will be provided to the district.
 School to Work Alliance Program (SWAP) is the state grant program with this type of arrangement.
-Note: The appropriate grant/project code of 3130 must be used in conjunction with this object code. - O970 Special Items.
+Note: The appropriate grant/project code of 3130 must be used in conjunction with this object code. - 0970 Special Items.
 This code is used to classify special items in accordance with GASB Statement 34.
 Included are transactions or events within the control of the school district administration that are either unusual in nature or infrequent in occurrence.
 For some districts, this may include termination benefits resulting from workforce reductions; or costs in connection with an early retirement program offered to all employees represented in one or more classes of employees.
 Special items may also include events that are not within the control of the district.
-In the governmental funds, these items should be separately captioned or disclosed. - Opinion No. 30 which are transactions or events that are both unusual in nature and infrequent in occurrence.
-For some districts, this may include significant costs related to a natural disaster caused by fire, flood, tornado, hurricane, or hail storm; or costs related to an environmental disaster. - 0990 Other Miscellaneous Uses of Funds.
+In the governmental funds, these items should be separately captioned or disclosed. - 0971 Extraordinary Items.
+This code is used to classify items in accordance with APB Opinion No. 30 which are transactions or events that are both unusual in nature and infrequent in occurrence.
+For some districts, this may include significant costs related to a natural disaster caused by fire, flood, tornado, hurricane or hail storm; or costs related to an environmental disaster. - 0990 Other Miscellaneous Uses of Funds.

-SOURCE CODES (Revenue)
+Source (Revenue)

 The source dimension is used to describe the funding origin (source) and type of revenue.
-The first digit of the source code identifies the major source of revenue as local, intermediate, state, federal, or other.
+The first digit of the source code identifies the major source of revenue as local, intermediate, state, federal or other.
 These five major sources of revenue are described below.